Decompositions of commutative monoid congruences and binomial ideals: Mesoprimary decomposition of binomial ideals

 \begin{cor} Fix a finitely generated commutative monoid~$Q$ and a field~$\kk$. \mbox{Every} binomial ideal in the monoid algebra $\kk[Q]$ admits a combinatorial mesoprimary decomposition with one component per associated mesoprime. \end{cor}

 \begin{remark} The existence of any mesoprimary decomposition---let alone a combinatorial one as in Theorem~\ref{t:mesodecomp'}---is much stronger than mere existence of a decomposition as an intersection of mesoprimary ideals, essentially because of the phenomenon in Remark~\ref{r:ass}.
 The strength is particularly visible when the field~$\kk$ is algebraically closed of characteristic~$0$.
-In that case, every binomial primary decomposition of~$I$ expresses $I$ as an intersection of mesoprimary ideals by Corollary~\ref{c:implies'}, but a mesoprime must honor stringent combinatorial conditions to be an associated mesoprime of~$I$, and a mesoprimary ideal for an associated mesoprime must honor stringent combinatorial conditions to be a mesoprimary component.
-The difference between ordinary and combinatorial mesoprimary decompositions is a relatively slight distinction among potential socle locations: in the ordinary case, $I$ is merely required to possess the correct characters at the socle elements of the mesoprimary components, whereas in the combinatorial case only maximal elements possessing the correct characters from~$I$ are allowed in the socles of components. \end{remark}
+In that case, every binomial primary decomposition of~$I$ expresses $I$ as an intersection of mesoprimary ideals by Corollary~\ref{c:implies'}, but a mesoprime must honor stringent combinatorial conditions to be an associated mesoprime of~$I$, and a mesoprimary ideal for an associated mesoprime must honor stringent combinatorial conditions to be an intersectand in a mesoprimary decomposition of~$I$.
+The difference between ordinary and combinatorial mesoprimary decompositions is a relatively slight distinction among potential cogenerator locations: in the ordinary case, $I$ is merely required to possess the correct characters at the cogenerators of the intersectands, whereas in the combinatorial case only certain intrinsically defined elements possessing the correct characters from~$I$ are allowed as cogenerators of components. \end{remark}

-\begin{remark} No choices are necessary to construct the coprincipal decomposition in Theorem~\ref{t:coprincipal'}: both the combinatorics and the arithmetic are forced.
-Therefore coprincipal decomposition into coprincipal components cogenerated by witnesses is canonical---as canonical as monomial irreducible decomposition of monomial ideals---but canonicality in the binomial context comes at the price of non-minimality.
-Some of the redundancy is eliminated in Section~\ref{s:false}, but without arbitrary, unmotivated (and often symmetry-breaking) choices, redundancy can stubbornly persist. \end{remark}